Shopify/polaris/documentation/guides/migrating-from-v4-to-v5.md

 - The `Page` component's `forceRender` prop has been removed as it only had meaning within an AppBridge app.
 - The `ResourcePicker` component has been removed as it only had meaning within an AppBridge app.

-AppBridge behavour has been abstracted into a separate `@shopify/app-bridge-react` package.
+AppBridge behaviour has been abstracted into a separate `@shopify/app-bridge-react` package.
 If you require the AppBridge implementation of these components then use the components from the [`@shopify/app-bridge-react` package](https://shopify.dev/tools/app-bridge/react-components).

 ```js
 // Old